-Before setting up a Logi Report Server Cluster, first you need to make the time difference between the target computers that will join the cluster as small as possible (the time difference between the target computers should be within one minute), and make sure all servers in the cluster will be set up on the same architecture and operating system.
+Before setting up a Logi Report Server Cluster, first you need to make the time difference between the target computers that will join the cluster as small as possible (the time difference between the target computers should be within one minute), and make sure all servers in the cluster use the same architecture and operating system.

 - Creating a Logi Report Server Cluster During Installation

 - Creating a Logi Report Server Cluster After Installation

 You should create a Logi Report Server Cluster during the installation of servers.
 This is the easiest way to set up a cluster.